-We have audited the accompanying financial statements of the Rural North Vacaville Water District (District), as of and for the fiscal years ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.
-The prior year comparative information has been derived from the District's 2021 financial statements and, in our report dated October 25, 2021, we expressed an unmodified opinion on the basic financial statements.
+We have audited the accompanying financial statements of the Rural North Vacaville Water District (District), as of and for the fiscal years ended June 30, 2023 and 2022, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the District as of June 30, 2022, and the respective changes in financial position and cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the District as of June 30, 2023 and 2022, and the respective changes in financial position and cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.

-Basis for Opinions
+Basis for Opinion

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
 We are required to be independent of the District, and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audit.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinions.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.